 The first step in the evaluation of spinal fractures is to get a detailed history about what caused the injury.
 The doctor will perform a physical examination.
 This may include checking for swelling, bruising, tenderness and other signs of injury to the head, abdomen and back as well as evaluating strength, motion and alignment of arms and legs.
 A neurologic examination may also be done.
 This may include tests of sensory (temperature, pain and pressure sensitivity), motor (muscle strength) and reflex functions of the nervous system.
 In addition, X-rays may be necessary to look for fractures or dislocations.
 Often computed tomography (CT) or magnetic resonance imaging (MRI) scans may be ordered to determine the extent of injury.

 Compression fractures due to osteoporosis can often be managed medically or without bracing depending on the severity of the injury.
-In cases of intractable pain, cement with or without inflation of a ballon to restore height is used.
+In cases of sever and intractable pain, cement with or without inflation of a balloon to restore height is used.
 In the trauma centers, spinal fractures from high velocity injuries are managed based on an evaluation of the stability of the spine and the neural elements that are at risk.
 Often braces are used to help support the spine until there is healing of the fracture.
 If there is significant compression or instability, goals of surgical treatment are to provide early stability to maintain good early mobility.
-If there is bone within the spinal canal, it is removed directly or indirectly with instrumentation.
+If there is bone within the spinal canal, it is removed directly or indirectly.